microsoft/c9-dev-intro-data-science/README.md

 ## Next Steps

 If you want to follow along with the course without writing out all of the code (or try to find an error in your code), we have created this repository that contains all of the content that we showed in the course.

+### Getting Started with Code

+We have created a folder in this repo with all of the code and instructions on how to get started with this completed code both locally in Visual Studio Code and in the clour on Azure Machine Learning Studio.
+You can find this [code in the project README](https://github.com/microsoft/c9-dev-intro-data-science/blob/main/regression-with-bikes/README.md).

+### Course Outline

+Here you will find a table for each video, the corresponding resources, and the corresponding slides.
+Note that some videos only had a title slide, so we did not include the links to the slides for those videos.

 | Video # | Video Title | References | Slides |
 |---------|-------------|------------|--------|